Home

 • their employer turns down their training requests without good reason

-If you're legally classed as a worker you cannot claim unfair dismissal.
-However, you might be able to argue that you being dismissed was a detriment.
+If someone has the legal status of worker, they cannot claim unfair dismissal.
+But they might be able to claim that being dismissed was a detriment.
 This is a complicated area of employment law.
 If you want to take further action you should get legal advice.

 How whistleblowers can claim protection